am8850/ender3/README.md

 ### Stringing

 Stringing occurs when the nozzle moves from one location to another rapidly, particularly after making circle, leaving in its path a small amount of filament that looks like a string.
-This can be prevented using the Combing Mode in Travel setting in Cura.
+This can be prevented using the Combing Mode in Travel the settings in Cura.
+Having the temperature two hot also affects stringing.
+Make sure to have the proper temperature.

+### Nozzle Clogging

+I recently upgraded the boden tube to  a Capricorn one.
+I did not close the gap between the tube and the nozzle, as a result a clog formed.
+I had to unisntall the nozzle and the boden tube holder, clean the clog, and then reinstall the whole thing again without leaving a gap.
+This worked great and now the printer is better than ever.